-At and For the Years En
+A t and For the Decem

-2023 202 2
+2024 2023

-Beginning balance \$ - \$ 227
+Beginning balance \$ 111 \$

-Additions charged to expense 31
+Additions charged to expense 111

-Reductions from sales (258)
+Reductions from sales (111)

-Ending balance
+Ending balance \$ \$ 111

-There were no consumer mortgage loans secured by residential real estate properties for which formal foreclosure proceedings were in process at December 31, 2023 and 2022.
-At December 31, 2023, other foreclosed assets consisted of vehicles and machinery repossessed in connection with equipment finance leases.
-At December 31, 2023, the balance of OREO includes no foreclosed residential real estate properties recorded as a result of obtaining physical possession of the property without title.
+At December 31, 2024, the recorded investment of consumer mortgage loans secured by residential real estate properties for which formal foreclosure proceedings were in process was \$93,000; there were no consumer mortgage loans secured by residential real estate properties for which formal foreclosure proceedings were in process at December 31, 2023.
+At December 31, 2024, other foreclosed assets consisted of machinery repossessed in connection with equipment finance leases.